Amber Bradbury

 Fort Worth, TX 76137

-Amber Bradbury is an experienced Fractional HR Consultant and Career and Leadership Coach dedicated to helping organizations and individuals navigate growth, transformation, and change through strategy, empathy, and measurable impact.
-With more than 23 years of experience across industries, including oil and gas, FinTech, and healthcare, she has led complex HR transformations, mergers and acquisitions, organizational redesigns, and culture-building initiatives for organizations ranging from venture-backed startups to Fortune 500 companies.
+Amber Bradbury is the Founder of PeopleFirst HR Partners and Whole Life Coaching, where she helps women, leaders, and organizations navigate growth, change, resilience, and reinvention through strategy, empathy, and measurable impact.
+With more than 23 years of experience across oil and gas, FinTech, healthcare, startups, and global enterprises, she has led complex HR transformations, mergers and acquisitions, organizational redesigns, and culture-building initiatives for organizations ranging from venture-backed startups to Fortune 500 companies.

-Amber specializes in aligning people strategies with business objectives, building scalable HR infrastructure, and developing leaders who drive performance, engagement, and sustainable growth.
-Her career includes senior leadership roles such as HR Director at Priceline, Global Head of HR at ION Group, and Head of HR for startup Compass Production Partners, where she built HR functions from the ground up.
-She is also the founder of PeopleFirst HR Partners, a boutique consulting firm delivering people-first, business-smart HR solutions, and currently serves as a strategic HR advisor to Integral Health, a behavioral healthcare startup.
+Amber’s career includes senior leadership roles such as HR Director at Priceline, Global Head of HR at ION Group, and Head of HR at the startup Compass Production Partners, where she built the HR function from the ground up.
+Through PeopleFirst HR Partners, she provides people-first, business-smart HR consulting, fractional HR leadership, leadership coaching, talent strategy, employee relations support, and organizational guidance to growing businesses, including her current advisory work with Integral Health, a behavioral healthcare startup.

-Over the course of her career, Amber has supported more than 12,000 employees across 53 countries, implementing global HR systems, talent strategies, and leadership frameworks that enable scalable growth, operational excellence, and high-performing cultures.
-In addition to her consulting work, she provides executive and professional coaching for leaders navigating career transitions, leadership inflection points, and personal growth journeys, helping them gain clarity, confidence, and momentum.
+Throughout her career, Amber has supported more than 12,000 employees across 53 countries by implementing global HR systems, talent strategies, leadership frameworks, and people-centered solutions that enable scalable growth, operational excellence, and healthy workplace cultures.

 Beyond her professional work, Amber is deeply committed to community service and advocacy.
-She has served as a team captain for the Susan G. Komen 3-Day for more than two decades, helping raise over $200,000 to support breast cancer research, patient care, and survivor services.
-She holds a Bachelor of Science in Human Relations and Business from Amberton University, along with certifications in Positive Psychology, Life Coaching, and Menopause Coaching, reflecting her passion for lifelong learning and holistic leadership.
+She has served as a team captain for the Susan G. Komen 3-Day for more than two decades, raising over $200,000 to support breast cancer research, patient care, and survivor services.
+She holds a Bachelor of Science in Human Relations and Business from Amberton University and certifications in Positive Psychology, Life Coaching, and Menopause Coaching, reflecting her passion for lifelong learning, resilience, and whole-person growth.

 • Menopause Coaching Certification